alpengeist/gpt-companion/README.md

 `pip install -r requirements.txt`

 ### macOS
 To allow the Companion send keyboard events to an application, please see the section _macOS_ under [Platform limitations — pynput 1.7.6 documentation](https://pynput.readthedocs.io/en/latest/limitations.html).

-**I was not able to make the cmd-c hotkey to work on macOS.
-Neither pyinput nor pyautogui did the job, despite all security settings in place.
-For the time being, you need to press cmd-c yourself before the Companion hotkey**
+**It seems that you have to whitelist both, the Terminal app AND the packaged app under "Enable access for assistive devices" unless you are comfortable running the companion as root (I wouldn't do that) or grant the whitelist to the whole Python installation (not a good idea either)**

 ## Configuration